LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ##### &lt;quantification_parameters&gt;

-**Data type:** Numeric (List of Floats)
+**Data type:** List, either Numeric (List of Floats) or String (List of Strings)

 **Default input:** [0.0, 0.0]

 **Description:** Parameters informing how quantification error functionality model measurement of emissions rates.
-With the two currently support quantification types, the expected input is two numbers: the lower and upper bounds of a 95% confidence interval of possible quantification error values.
+With the `default` or `uniform` quantification types, the expected input is two numbers: the lower and upper bounds of a 95% confidence interval of possible signed quantification percent error values. with the `sample` quantification type, the expected input is two strings (text) the filename of the csv to use (including file extension), followed by the column in the file to use.
+The column specified of the file specified is expected to contain a list of possible signed quantification percent error values.

+_Illustrative Example:_
+For all quantification types, quantification error is applied as follows: A quantification error of +60% will results in a rate at 100 kg/h being measured as 160 kg/h.

-**Notes on acquisition:** We recommend extensive controlled release testing under a range of representative release rates, distances, and conditions to establish quantification error 95% confidence intervals.
+**Notes on acquisition:** We recommend extensive controlled release testing under a range of representative release rates, distances, and conditions to establish quantification error 95% confidence intervals or using sample with all recorded possible quantification errors.
 Given the amount of work required to collect this information, we recommend using historical estimates where possible.

 **Notes of caution:** As facility-scale quantification error remains poorly constrained for LDAR screening methods, and likely depend on work practice, dispersion modeling, and environment, screening programs should be evaluated using a range of possible quantification errors.
 We recommend understanding exactly how quantification error works before making use of this functionality.